santomegonzalo/react-native-floating-action/README.md

 - [x] example
 - [x] add colors configurations
 - [x] add more positions like left, center and right
+- [x] support hide or show the component with an animation
 - [ ] add sizing configurations
 - [ ] change plus icon to be customizable